U.S. Government Documents Depository Policy

 Documents Enclosed Area

 TIGER (catalog) and Government Information web pages may be searched from any computer with internet access.
-Two stations near the Reference Desk are designated for members of the general public.
+Two stations near the Research Desk are designated for members of the general public.
 Users are limited to 1 hour at a computer station.
 Public users may print five pages free.
 Please pay 10 cents per page thereafter at the Circulation Desk.
 Government CD-ROM software may be checked out for use.

 Reference Service Policy